 Is information I disclose shared with anyone?

-Information shared during registration with Student Accessibility will be kept confidential—consistent with state and federal law and applicable ethical standards.
-Additionally, student association and paperwork with the Office of Student Accessibility is maintained separate from student academic profiles.
+Information shared during application with the Office of Student Accessibility will be kept confidential—consistent with state and federal law and applicable ethical standards.
+Additionally, student association and paperwork with the OSA is maintained separate from student academic profiles.
 Association with this office will not be reflected on any transcripts or University records.

 State and federal law and professional ethics do allow for a few exceptions in which some information may be shared with others.